Deenspiration | May 25, 2020 | 0

 I hope that this simple tip of ‘switching it up’ a little during Salah will help you increase your focus and tranquility.
 I’d love to hear if these tips helped you.
 Go ahead and try them out, and scroll down to leave a comment below.
 Do you have any of your own tips?
 I’d love to read them too!

 Oh, and don’t forget to download a copy of the ’30 Top Tips for Attaining Khushoo’ in Prayer’ eBook too.
 There are way more tips for you to learn and implement in there.

 Free Downloadable Du’a Sheet

 10 POWERFUL DU'AS FROM THE QUR'AN & SUNNAH

-Enter your details to get the free Du'a sheet straight away
+Enter your details to get the free Du'a list straight away